 To solve the complex problems and avoid risks, first of all we need collaboration.
 Collaborating with the community itself but also with the local, regional and national organisations and other charities.
 All the steps in the process are taken with the agreement of all parties involved.
 This is why Por Eso! prefers not to call it an intervention but rather a process, where we achieve sustainable change, step by step.

 The exit criteria can be summarised up in the following way:

-Regarding the 11 school vegetable gardens: an important result has been achieved, which is the collaboration with the Ministry of Education who is taking charge of this project from 2016.
-In close collaboration with Por Eso!, they are currently working to include the school vegetable gardens as a fixed topic in the school curriculum.
-At the 11 ‘Por Eso!’ schools and hopefully at many other schools in the region of Cusco.
+Regarding the 25 school vegetable gardens: an important result has been achieved, which is the collaboration with the Ministry of Education with whom we are working side by side.
+In close collaboration with Por Eso!, we are currently working to include the school vegetable gardens as a fixed topic in the school curriculum.
+At the 25 ‘Por Eso!’ schools and hopefully at many other schools in the region of Cusco.

 Year 1- 1st phase: Installing community vegetable gardens and greenhouses + improving the living environment through ‘Vivienda Saludable’ (Including the installation of smoke-free kitchens, and installing vegetable garden at homes)